emmercm/www/src/blog/starting-a-metalsmith-project.md

 11. Clean the output directory.
 12. Output all files.

-As of writing this website is built using Metalsmith and 44 plugins.
+As of writing, this website is built using Metalsmith and 44 plugins.

 In this tutorial we'll first set up a blank project and then we'll continue to iterate on it by adding additional plugins and source files.